Pruning your Roses

 by MG Calla Victoris

 When you prune your roses it is a good idea to prune deep in one section to make a

 Always prune just above a leaf formation or a bud.
-Also if you noticed a hole or crevice in the cane that you cut it, put just a drop of Elmer's glue in the hole, it will seal the crevice and keep insects out or disease from forming in the opening.
+Also if you noticed a hole or crevice in the cane where you cut it, put just a drop of Elmer's glue in the hole, it will seal the crevice and keep insects out or disease from forming in the opening on the rose branch.